wbcmedia/wbcmedia.github.io/2026/draft.md

 - Candice enters

 **_Candice_** : Gideon, how long are you gonna be babe?
-I hate it here, it smells... and you promised to take me shopping.
+I hate it here, it's damp and it smells...
+You promised to take me shopping.
 Is he giving you the money?

 - Gideon drops the candlestick he's nicked
 - Candice spots it and bends over to pick it up giving Lord Naff an eyeful of her behind